 - early 15c., "something that intimidates, an object of fear," from Old French terreur (14c.), from Latin terrorem (nominative terror) "great fear, dread, alarm, panic; object of fear, cause of alarm; terrible news," from terrere "fill with fear, frighten," from PIE root *tres- "to tremble" (see terrible).

+From c.1500 as "fear so great as to overwhelm the mind."
 Meaning "quality of causing dread" is attested from 1520s.
 Sense of "a person fancied as a source of terror" (often with deliberate exaggeration, as of a naughty child) is recorded from 1883.
 Terror bombing first recorded 1941, with reference to German air attack on Rotterdam.
 Terror-stricken is from 1831.
 The Reign of Terror in French history (March 1793-July 1794) was the period when the nation was ruled by a faction whose leaders made policy of killing by execution anyone deemed an impediment to their measures; so called in English from 1801.
 Old English words for "terror" included broga and egesa.